rameshvs/jsplotlib/README.md

 # jsplotlib

+## Deprecated
+This package is not actively maintained.
+For a more polished interface to plotting with d3.js, I suggest [NVD3](https://github.com/novus/nvd3).

 ## A matplotlib/MATLAB (TM) -inspired library for creating interactive plots with d3.js
 This is a javascript library for creating interactive matplotlib-/MATLAB-style plots.
 It provides a simple API for creating "charts" (SVG figures) and plots (scatter plots, line plots, bar graphs, and images) in HTML pages.
 Here's an